Skip to content

 Event Type Description

-workflow.assignment.created Action item assigned to your workflow
+automation.assignment.created Action item assigned to your automation

 action_item.created New action item created